foxssake/vest/docs/getting-started/your-first-test.md

 If something doesn't work as expected, use the ![Debug](../assets/ui/debug.svg) Debug button after setting breakpoints in your code.

+You can also run tests using [editor commands].

 With your first test done, head over to the *User Guide* for more info on what *vest* can do.